 If you’ve heard of Roatan at all, you’ve likely heard its mantra: “dive, eat, sleep, repeat.”
 But what if you’re considering a trip to Roatan with kids who aren’t old enough to dive?
 Can you head to Roatan with kids for a vacation the whole family will enjoy?
 I went to find out.

 This western Caribbean island off the coast of Honduras is home to the world’s second largest barrier reef.
 It attracts scuba divers from around the globe – myself included.
 But, it turns out, it’s more than just a diver’s paradise.
 It has a lot to offer families!
+(It’s so good, in fact, that why we added it to our list of best Caribbean islands for families.)

 Is It Safe To Go To Roatan With Kids?

+First things first.
 According to Patsy, the owner of Roatan’s boutique Xbalanque Resort, the question she most often gets from families: Is it safe?
 Absolutely.

 I traveled solo to Roatan, rented a car on my own, and always felt safe.
 It turns out, the safety warnings you’ve read about Honduras really do not apply to Roatan.
 As with any destination, of course, travel cautiously and keep your wits about you.
 But you can book trip to Roatan with kids and feel confident that you’ll feel safe when you get there.